 The reviewing process of the manuscripts sent to JIRTE proceeds following these steps:

 - The manuscript is reviewed by the Editor to see whether its aims, subject, content, and style of writing fits the requirements of JIRTE (Maximum 10 days).
-The manuscript approved by the Editor, send to Field Editor.
+The manuscript is approved by the Editor, and send to Field Editor.
 Other manuscripts not approved by the Editor send back to their authors/owners for revision and resubmission

 - The examination/review of the Field Editor results in the decision of either sending the manuscript to reviewers or returning them back to their authors/owners for revision (Maximum 10 days).

 - If a reviewer thinks that she/he cannot complete the reviewing process within the given time, she/he can ask the Editor for extra time or let the Editor know that she/he is not being able to review the manuscript due to various reasons, such as the shortage of time.
-Doing these things help the Editor to assign new reviewers without losing too much time.
+Doing these things help the Editor assign new reviewers without losing too much time.

 - If a reviewer cannot review the manuscript assigned to her/him within the given scope of time, she/he is sent a reminder e-mail with an additional 10 days for completing the reviewing process.
 If she/he does not return the reviewed manuscripts within the additional time, that manuscript may withdraw from her/him.
 After then, it is assigned to another referee.

 - If there is a divergence of opinion between the two reviewers (one accepting the manuscript and the other rejecting it), the field editor examines the review reports, compares and contrasts the reviewers’ critics and viewpoints, as well as their reasoning to arrive at a decision.

 - If the Field Editor may not arrive at a decision after examining the reviewer reports, then the manuscript is assigned to a third reviewer.